If you’ve ever had an ear infection, you know how annoying it can be.

 1) Chop the garlic into tiny pieces.
 They should be small enough to fit into your ear.

-2) Wrap a pinch of the finely chopped garlic into some thick tissue or cloth.
+2) Wrap a pinch of the finely chopped garlic in some gauze, tissue or thin cloth.
 Twist the end so that the garlic is encased tightly.

 3) Place the wrapped garlic securely in your ear (with the twisted end sticking out of your ear).
 You don’t need to shove it in deep, just place it securely enough that it doesn’t fall out when you tilt your head.
 Remember that for this to work, you only need the fumes from the garlic — and not the actual garlic itself or garlic juice.
 In fact, garlic juice will burn, so do not squeeze garlic juice into your ear canal.

 It’s best to do this right before you go to bed, so that the garlic fumes will work throughout the night while you sleep.
 It’s also a good idea to do it while you sleep for social reasons as most people may not understand why you have stuck garlic in your ears 🙂

 Garlic works fairly quickly, and you should feel a lot less pain after a night with the garlic in your ears.
 For more severe cases, continue using fresh garlic a couple more nights to thoroughly kill the infection.